 So, what should you expect when filing a lawsuit against your employer?
 What do you need to do to ensure a successful employment law claim?
 First, let's look at the brief summary of what goes into suing your employer, as experienced by a California employment lawyer:

 It's crucial to remember that California employees enjoy broader anti-discrimination rights, giving them more opportunities to sue and hold their employer (or ex-employer) accountable.

 Here's a list of things your boss can't legally do in California:

-If your boss does illegal action or violates your employment rights, then you can file an appropriate employment claim in California.
+If your boss takes illegal action or violates your employment rights, you can file an appropriate employment claim in California.

 That said, you can't file claims without proof.
 Contact a California employment lawyer to help you build a solid case to ensure a successful claim.

 How To File A Lawsuit Against An Employer?

 The first thing you should do if you're thinking of suing your company is to start documenting everything.